j-quelly/ispellits/README.md

 - [x] update how state is handled to speed up initial render [1/9/2017]
 - [x] no longer mutating objects/arrays [1/9/2017]
 - [x] modify inputForm component to be a controlled component -- https://facebook.github.io/react/docs/forms.html this may make it easier to test [1/13/2017]
+- [ ] perhaps put all form logic and state into the formInput component
 - [ ] inline styles?
 	- https://facebook.github.io/react-native/docs/style.html
 	- https://facebook.github.io/react-native/docs/text.html